 Option 1 (preferred)- Download raw data and accessory files

-raw data which consists of 9 fastq files.
-You will need about 30Gb of storage space on your harddrive to accomodate these file. please do not uncompress these files (leave them as .gz files)
+fastq files – You will need about 30Gb of storage space on your harddrive to accomodate this download. please do not uncompress these files (leave them as .gz files).

 study design file - A simple text file that contains one row for each sample and columns for each variable in the study.